 Key discussions with an investment adviser and a tax adviser can go a long way toward finding the most appropriate real estate investments for the retirement income you desire.
 These are some Important ways to invest in real estate by Ariah Rastegar.

-Ariah Rastegar is an attorney and professional investor who says that saving money is a good thing.
+Ariah Rastegar is an attorney who says that saving money is a good thing.
 You aren’t likely to get much disagreement with him there.
 We all need to save money for a lot of different things, many of them having to do with security and safety.
 We need to save for reasons both short and long-term.

 Ariah Rastegar says you have to treat yourself like a business; you must be the CEO of your own life.
 “Look at where your rents are, where your static recurring costs are, and try to find those savings.
 But until you define reality, savings will be some idea that just never ends up happening.”